Energy use and conservation in schools

 - make sure lights are cleaned each year.

-The EECA Business Lighting Assessment Tool (external link) will help you assess how efficient your lighting is and will give you options for more efficient lighting.
+The EECA's Business Lighting Assessment Tool can help you assess how efficient your lighting is and give you options for more efficient lighting.

 EECA will pay up to 40% towards new lighting in schools if it will make worthwhile energy savings.